Grand Ballet in four acts and eight scenes with apotheosis

 Although Benois’s text does not pertain to a Petipa staging, the ballet’s libretto did not change much afterwards, so it is relevant here.
 Benois also makes use of the belittling name ‘Tartars’ rather than ‘Tatars’, which 19th century Russians used to connect the race to the Tartarus of Greek Mythology.
 Inadvertently, Benois’s writing provides the single surviving insight in quite some aspects of the production.

-In 1895, Petipa revived The Little Humpbacked Horse for Pierina Legnani, staging the ballet under the title The Tsar Maiden, though he retained much of his predecessor’s work, not willing to tamper with what he considered to already be a fine ballet.
+After a decade of absence from the stage, The Little Humpbacked Horse was revived by Petipa in 1895 for Pierina Legnani, under the title The Tsar Maiden.
+Petipa’s new version boasted new décor and costumes, but the fountain of the original sprayed its multi-coloured jets of water again.
+Petipa also retained much of his predecessor’s work, not willing to tamper with what he considered to already be a fine ballet.
 However, changes were still made, one prime example being that Pugni’s original pas de deux for the final act was replaced with a pas de deux that he had composed for Saint-Léon’s version of Santos Pinto’s ballet The Pearl of Seville, staged in 1861.
-Another change was a new waltz and a new variation added to the Nereid scene for Legnani that was composed by Riccardo Drigo.
-In turn, when Alexander Gorsky mounted his 1912 revival in Saint Petersburg, he retained Petipa’s work for Legnani, who, with her steely toes, had been in need of stronger pointe work than what Muravieva could have delivered in 1864.
+Fragments of this forgotten ballet were last seen at Tsarskoe Selo in the summer seasons of that same year.
+Riccardo Drigo composed a new waltz and a new variation for Legnani in the Nereid scene.
+Petipa also knew that he had to rechoreograph all the choreography for the Tsar Maiden since, with her steely toes, Legnani was in need of stronger pointe work than what Muravieva could have delivered in 1864.